 One of Kings County’s preeminent cultural institutions, this 560,000-square-foot venue made history as the first American museum to exhibit African objects as artwork.
 In addition to the more than 4,000 items in the Egyptian holdings, museumgoers can scope pieces by masters such as Cézanne, Monet and Degas, plus an entire center devoted to feminist art.
 (The venue is the permanent home of Judy Chicago’s massive installation The Dinner Party.)

-In the nearly five years since its debut, this market has elevated the vintage-shopping experience, setting a new standard for both goods and food vendors, and emphasizing local purveyors where possible.
-Its mini empire now includes markets in Fort Greene and DUMBO, as well as two food-focused Smorgasburg outposts.
+This market has elevated the vintage-shopping experience, setting a new standard for both goods and food vendors, and emphasizing local purveyors where possible.
+Its mini empire now includes markets in Williamsburg and DUMBO, as well as two food-focused Smorgasburg outposts.
 When temperatures plunge, the fest moves to the vast warehouse space of Industry City in Sunset Park.
 It’s as good a people-watching spot as you’ll find—plenty of established and wanna-be designers mill about—and the eats alone are worth the trip.
 Vendors change each weekend, so check the website the Friday before doors open to see who’s selling.

 BAM, which showcases local and out-of-town companies, is one of New York’s most prominent cultural institutions.
 The Howard Gilman Opera House, with its Federal-style columns and carved marble, is a beautiful dance venue.
 Each fall, BAM’s Next Wave Festival highlights established and experimental dance groups; in the spring, there’s an assortment of African and modern dance and ballet.